ICRI Committees

 The Conventions Committee works with ICRI staff on the parameters of ICRI’s meeting and conventions.
 It establishes items such as convention themes and forum topics and is developing convention guidelines, especially with chapter participation in mind.

-Chaired by the President-Elect, the Coordinating Committee is made up of the current President-elect and the sitting TAC Chairperson as Vice-chairs, all ICRI Administrative Committee Chairs, all ICRI Technical Committee Chairs, and members of the Technical Activities Committee.
+Chaired by the President-Elect, the Coordination Committee is made up of the current President-elect and the sitting TAC Chairperson as Vice-chairs, all ICRI Administrative Committee Chairs, all ICRI Technical Committee Chairs, and members of the Technical Activities Committee.
 This committee is designed to facilitate harmonization of document development and committee operation process between ICRI committees.

 Ralph C. Jones, Structural Engineering Associates